 - Gutta-percha may not hold as strong with some restoration methods.

 - It can be more challenging to see vertical root fractures when your tooth has previously been filled with gutta-percha.

 Talk with your dentist or endodontist for more information on how gutta-percha can affect your dental health.

-Ideally, you want to keep your teeth healthy enough to avoid needing a root canal.
-A good foundation for proper mouth health is brushing at least twice a day complemented by regular flossing.
+Ideally, it's best to keep your teeth healthy enough to avoid needing a root canal in the first place.
+This is possible with a good oral care routine at home.
+Your routine should include brushing at least twice a day, complemented by regular flossing or cleaning between your teeth with interdental brushes or water flossers.
 Lastly, don't forget to schedule regular cleanings with your dentist or dental hygienist to keep your mouth healthy and clean.

 Oral Care Center articles are reviewed by an oral health medical professional.
 This information is for educational purposes only.
 This content is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your dentist, physician or other qualified healthcare provider.